Sicilian Translator

 Frequently Asked Questions

 The current translator was trained on a dataset with only 20,016 pairs of Sicilian-English sentences.
 Machine translation models are usually trained on several million pairs.
-We think we can create a good translator with less, but developing that larger dataset takes time.
-Please be patient.
+We have tried to create a good translator with less, but it's not entirely possible.

 I come from Suttasupra, province of Foraditesta.
 Can you create a translator for the dialect of my hometown?